leoisl/LR_EC_analyser/README.md

 # For viewing the results
 ## Viewing the html page:
-    Firefox or Safari (bugged on Chrome for the moment)
+    Any browser (Google Chrome is recommended, since it seems to be the fastest to view IGV plots)
 ## Viewing IGV plots (Gene stats and Transcript stats):
 In order to serve the bams for the browser, you need to start a web server to serve the required files.
 To do so, you first need to install the tool (see [Installing section](#installing)) and then:
 ```